OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:54

-But he took her by the hand and said, “My child, get up!”
+But he took her by the hand and said, “My child, arise!”

 ## Luke 8:55

-Her spirit returned, and at once she stood up.
-Then Jesus told them to give her something to eat.
+Her spirit returned, and she immediately stood up.
+Then Jesus instructed them to give her something to eat.

 ## Luke 8:56